KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 ### Cell factory function
 The [Cell factory function](../source/factory/cell.html) does export a `makeCell()` function, but this is only used internally by other modules in the repo code.

-Instead, dev-users have to create new cells against the Canvas wrapper object which will host the Cell object: `myCanvas.buildCell({name: string, key: value, ...})`.
+Instead, product-devs have to create new cells against the Canvas wrapper object which will host the Cell object: `myCanvas.buildCell({name: string, key: value, ...})`.

 For the moment, SC does not support packet management and cloning functionality for Cell instances.
 This may change in the future.